hussien89aa/ChromeVulnerableLibraries/README.md

-# Impirical Study of Using Vulnerable Libraries in the Architecture of Chrome
+# Empirical Study of Using Vulnerable Libraries in the Architecture of Chrome

-##We implemented a model that runs on the Chromium
-project to make sure the vulnerability libraries that are defined in the National Vulnerability Database (NVD) contain the correct description.
+We implemented a model that runs on the Chromium project to make sure the vulnerability libraries that are defined in the National Vulnerability Database (NVD) contain the correct description.
 By choosing different Chrome versions,